 De SAX, two towers with a ‘floating hotel’, is set to become the new gem on the Rotterdam skyline.
-Not a stern building such as elsewhere on the Wilhelminapier, but a somewhat playful and varied facade where the celebration of one’s living environment is clearly visible.
-We get the impression of improvisation, just like jazz.
+De SAX provides a somewhat playful and varied facade where the celebration of one’s living environment is clearly visible.
+The impression of improvisation is set, just like jazz.

 The two residential towers Philadelphia and Havana together will consist of over 500 owner-occupied and rental apartments.
 Glass bay windows in a highly varied rhythm determine the jazzy look and provide a view into the apartments behind the facade.
 Residents are treated to beautiful rooms with panoramic views of the city, and sometimes glimpses of the neighbours.
 The ’floating’ hotel connects both towers, and in addition to hotel rooms houses a restaurant, sky bar, roof terrace, congress rooms and a gymnasium.
 Residents of The Sax will have exclusive access to the hotel’s attractive facilities.